Akshat-Pandya/PrestigeBankingFinal/README.md

 Receive real-time alerts for account activities.
 Security:

 Multi-factor authentication for secure login.
-Biometric authentication support (fingerprint, face recognition).
-Secure data encryption and protection.
-Installation
+Installation:
 To install the Prestige Millennium Bank Android Application on your device, follow these steps:

 Download the APK file from our official website or app store.